mattkrupnik/status/README.md

 ### 📡 Set Up Telegram Alerts
 - ⚠️ **Status: Lagging** – If the validator is behind too many slots.
 - ✅ **Status: Healthy** – If the validator is synced and healthy.
+- ❌ **Status: Healthy Unknown** – If the validator is unresponsive or healthy is unknown.
 - ❌ **Status: Offline** – If the validator is unresponsive or offline.

 ![Example Notification](preview/example_notification.png)